YitengZhou/Fitness-Jungle/Portfolio/System_Design.md

 The data persistence mechanism used for the system will be an embedded database system.
 An embedded database system is chosen over a served database system (i.e. an additional database server) due to the reduced network and resource overhead and the ease of setup.
 In addition, an embedded database is more than sufficient for the scale of the project.
 A relational database is chosen in this case, since there are relationships to be defined between the entities of the system and it will be easier to maintain consistency in the data as such.
 The embedded database will be integrated with the web application, and the library used for the embedded database is SQLite.
 It is chosen as it is lightweight and it is the most widely used database engine.

 ## Details of web technologies in use

+### Web client

+The basic programming language in our web client are HTML5, CSS3 and Typescript.
+A famous front-end framework Vue.js and a CSS extension Less are also introduced in this project to implement a modern self-adaptation webpage design.
+This website is also designed as a single page application, thus the front-end router implemented in Vue is used.

+Vue.js is a MIT open source front-end framework designed for reactive website development.
+This framework is chosen in our project mainly based on following rational: Firstly, comparing with Angular and React, it has a less steep learning curve so that the project can be started up without too much preparation.
+Secondly, Vue is quite suitable for a lightweight application development just like this project, while Angular is designed for a much more complex development and most of its functions are redundant for our project.

+### Web server

+Our web server is developed using Node.js.
+Node.js is designed for developing a scalable network application.
+The rational for choosing this framework is that the web server in our project is not complex and Node.js is capable for dealing with it, as well as the Node.js is much more swift and easy to use in comparison of Java based framework such as Spring.